Did Chhota Rajan plan return for kidney transplant?

-That Chhota Rajan’s nephew underwent tests at a city hospital, to check if he can be kidney donor to ailing don, strengthens theory of his ‘planned’ arrest; India can offer him escape from ill health and paranoia over Shakeel’s hunt down
+That gangster Chhota Rajan's nephew underwent tests at a Mumbai hospital, to check if he can be kidney donor to ailing don, strengthens theory of his ‘planned’ arrest

 Here is another reason to believe that Chhota Rajan had planned his arrest — the 55-year-old gangster is in need of immediate kidney transplant.
 According to Crime Branch sources, Rajan had spent the past year planning his return to India, where one of his family members could donate a kidney to him.